eylulgokce/Data_loading/README.md

 - IMDB
 - WebKB

-To run the code, cereate the class with defining subset, encoding and root directory (defaults are: subset="train", encoding="utf8", root="C:\Data") and call the data or target of the dateset.
+To run the code, create the class with defining subset, encoding and root directory (defaults are: subset="train", encoding="utf8", root="C:\Data") and call the data or target of the dateset.

 Example code for running the code: